Game of life is my way of keeping myself entertained and focused. Ever since I could afford to have a lifestyle, I've set myself peculiar interests.

 Now when I think back, the games are helpful to keep myself entertained and gamifying life isn't a common practice for many of you.

-While my objectives behind each card aren't relatable to you all, I plan to personalise this for you and give you a card a week with 5 things to do.
+While my objectives behind each card aren't relatable to you all, I hope you can personalise this for you and draw a card a week with 5 things to do.